Birmingham Medical Malpractice Attorney

 In the most extreme cases, the child may die before the birth is complete.
 In Alabama, the law gives legal protection to the unborn.
 When you arrive in the delivery room, you have every right to expect the high quality care that will result in a safe delivery.
 The death of a baby immediately before its birth is a tragedy that should never happen.

 The parents of an unborn child who dies or a child who is born with a preventable birth injury may hold the hospital, doctor, and staff liable for the injury or wrongful death.
-To succeed in making your claim, it will be necessary to prove that the doctor and/or hospital staff failed to meet the expected standard of delivery room care.
+To succeed in making your claim, working with our Birmingham wrongful death lawyers can help you prove that the doctor and/or hospital staff failed to meet the expected standard of delivery room care.

 Hospital acquired (nosocomial) infections are preventable, and hospitals are responsible for providing a clean and sanitary environment by: